AustinBH/The-Final-FM-frontend/README.md

 ![](https://media.giphy.com/media/10YpWPBU7GAYwM/giphy.gif)

-The Final FM is a song likeing application that allows a user to login or create an account.
+The Final FM is a song liking application that allows a user to login or create an account.
 From here a user will be able to:
 - search for randon songs
 - create a list of liked songs
 - add a random song or searched for song to their list of liked songs